SendSure

 Action-ready output

-The Method
+The method

-What a robust verifier should do well
+What a verifier should do well

-• Distinguish deliverable from merely well-formatted.
+• Tell deliverable from merely well-formatted.

-• Handle catch-all and temporary behavior conservatively.
+• Handle catch-all and transient behavior conservatively.

 • Return a decision your marketers, ops team, and developers can actually use.